Sachchaa/better-password/README.md

 # Better Password Generator

-A secure and flexible password and PIN generation library for Node.js.
+A secure and flexible password and PIN generation library for both Node.js and browser environments.

 ## Features

 - Generate secure random passwords with customizable options
 - Generate random PINs with configurable length
-- Cryptographically secure using Node.js crypto module
+- Works in both Node.js and browser environments
 - ES Module support

 ## Installation